-River access prior to project development was challenging as it was difficult to walk over large boulders and down the steep slope to the river.
+Prior to project development, the path to access the river was challenging as it required users to navigate large boulders down a steep slope to the river.
 Site users found it extremely cumbersome to carry boats and gear over the uneven surface.
 Credit: Jordan Secter.